-187 Chicago Convention, Art.
-84 (BESUM Vol. II, Annex 1).
+Chicago Convention, Art.
+84 (BEUM Vol. II, Annex 1).

-188 Article 22 of CERD provides: "Any dispute between two or more States Parties with respect to the interpretation or application of this Convention, which is not settled by negotiation or by the procedures expressly provided for in this Convention, shall, at the request of any of the parties to the dispute, be referred to the International Court of Justice for decision, unless the disputants agree to another mode of settlement".
+189 Article 22 of CERD provides: "Any dispute between two or more States Parties with respect to the interpretation or application of this Convention, which is not settled by negotiation or by the procedures expressly provided for in this Convention, shall, at the request of any of the parties to the dispute, be referred to the International Court of Justice for decision, unless the disputants agree to another mode of settlement".
 International Convention on the Elimination of All Forms of Racial Discrimination, (1969) 660 U.N.T.S.
-195 (12 Mar.1969) (entry into force: 4 Jan.
+195 (12 Mar.
+1969) (entry into force: 4 Jan.
 1969), Art.
 22. Article 30(1) of CAT provides in relevant part: "Any dispute between two or more States Parties concerning the interpretation or application of this Convention which cannot be settled through negotiation shall, at the request of one of them, be submitted to arbitration".
 Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, (1984) 1465 U.N.T.S.
 85 (26 June 1984) (entry into force: 26 June 1987), Art.
 30(1).
 Both provisions establish negotiation requirements that directly modify the word "dispute".
-Article 84 of the Chicago Convention, on the other hand, establishes its negotiation requirement through an "if" clause.
-Chicago Convention, Art.
-84 ("If any disagreement between two or more contracting States relating to the interpretation or application of this Convention and its Annexes cannot be settled by negotiation, it shall, on the application of any State concerned in the disagreement, be decided by the Council".)
-(BESUM Vol. II, Annex 1).
+Article II, Section 2 of the IASTA, on the other hand, establishes its negotiation requirement through an "if" clause.
+IASTA, Art.
+II(2) ("If any disagreement between two or more contracting States relating to the interpretation or application of this Agreement cannot be settled by negotiation, the provisions of Chapter XVIII of the [Chicago] Convention shall be applicable in the same manner as provided therein with reference to any disagreement relating to the interpretation or application of the [Chicago] Convention".)
+(BEUM Vol. II, Annex 2).